 Let’s move on to know "How to Manage" in a new city when you are travelling alone:

 Heading out alone is really a great decision to experience Europe.
 It can offer you different surprising challenges that you have hardly planned when travelling in a group.
 And one of the substantial challenges is that it can be a little bit pricey.
 The rental car for four is absolutely fine but you will have to eat the whole cake when you are alone.
 The rented room for a single visitor necessarily don’t need many bargains, and you will miss those fun chats at the dinner time when you share some best dishes in a group.

-Besides all these, a solo travel offers you some incredible benefits, which is unfortunately not available when you travel with others.
-And if your solo excursion goes well, you will probably come back with a thrilling storyline, marvelous photos and maybe with some new Facebook friends.
+Besides all these, a solo journey offers you some incredible benefits, which is unfortunately not available when you travel with others.
+And if your solo excursion goes well, you will probably come back with a thrilling storyline, marvelous photos, and maybe with some new Facebook friends.

 Almost always stay in Hostels rather than Hotels: